Marvin van der Pluijm

-Marvin van der Pluijm (born 1 June 1988 in Rotterdam) is a Dutch footballer currently playing for vv Capelle in the Topklasse.
+Marvin van der Pluijm (born 1 June 1988) is a Dutch professional footballer who plays as a midfielder for SC Feyenoord in the Vierde Divisie.

 Career

 Netherlands

 van der Pluijm was part of the youth setup at his hometown team, Sparta Rotterdam, and played for Dutch senior youth side VV Alexandria '66, before turning professional with FC Den Bosch in the Dutch Eerste Divisie in 2009.
 He played 12 games for Den Bosch before moving to Eredivisie side NAC Breda in 2010.
 He scored his first professional goal in his only game for Breda, a 2-2 tie with NEC Nijmegen on 22 January 2011.
 After his move to the Dayton Dutch Lions he joined BVV Barendrecht in that same year.

 United States

 van der Pluijm moved to the United States in 2011 to play for the Dayton Dutch Lions in the USL Professional Division in 2011.